How to share USB keyboard and mouse on Windows and Mac

 - Does not work if the computers are far away from each other

-Specialized software for sharing on Windows
+Specialized software for USB sharing on Windows

-This requires computers to be connected over local network: one of them should be set as the master, and others as slaves.
+This requires computers to be connected over local network: one of them should be set as the master, and the others as the slaves.
 The keyboard and mouse should be connected to the master machine.

 Install Input Director and setup your master system first: choose how to switch between your multiple computers - either by a combination of hotkeys defined by you or by dragging the mouse cursor across edges just like in a dual monitor setup.

 Next define network address and add machines to it.
 The software enables you to share a common clipboard area in the network, set it up in Global Preferences.

 For more details on how to use the software read here.

 This cross platform software tool is ideal if the computers in your network run different operating systems.

 You can customize the mechanism of switching between computers too - either press a hotkey combination or drag a cursor across the borders.
 Switch time is also customizable, and you can share a common clipboard area.

 This app should be installed on all machines in the network.
 When you launch the app you’ll be asked to enter the Security Code and the name of the computer you would like to connect to.
 The software allows you to connect not more than 4 machines and lock all network computers in one go.